top of page

 Beyond the delusion that there are things you must and mustn't do, your sphere of actions is far wider than you might think.
 The said delusion is, logically, one of the few things that actually stand in your way — the mental blockade, imprinted in your consciousness by society.

 In reality, what's only necessary depends on prerequisites and nothing more.
 Things don't matter because someone said they are.
 Negative.
 Things matter only by their logical value as a means to an end.
 "A" is necessary not because it is highly valued or even worshipped by others.
-"A" is necessary only if it is a perequisite to "B".
-If "A" is not a perequisite then it has no reason to be necessary, no matter how much it will be loved, adored, respected and saluted.
+"A" is necessary only if it is a prerequisite to "B".
+If "A" is not a prerequisite then it has no reason to be necessary, no matter how much it will be loved, adored, respected and saluted.

 And what determines "B" is your desire or need for "B" to happen.
 Therefore, "A" is necessary only if you are interested in "B" to happen.
 "A" is a means to an end.
-I "must live" because I want to work on Philosocom as far as I can.
+I "must live '' because I want to work on Philosocom as much as I can.
 I can't work on Philosocom if I'm dead.
 Thus, I must live for Philosocom to be worked on by me.
 It is that simple.
-No emotion or subjective value is necessary for this cold, pure logic.
-Subjectivity may be important at times.
-It's important when you need to regard other people's emotions or your emotions as perequisites for "B" to occur.
-In this logic, it does not.
-For I became dead inside.

-Many of our worries are but social constructs.
-The fear of "what people would think of me", "what would happen if my partner would dump me", "what happens if I'll die alone and childless" — all of these are examples of beliefs that we learn to be anxious about by the demand of our social environment, whether or not the objects of these worries would happen.
-There is no such thing as an "inhumane" human, for anything we do is human, for they occur and can occur by humans.
+There is no such thing as an "inhumane" human, for anything we do is human, for they occur and can occur by humans, unless occured by animals, aliens or A.I.
 It's just that we learn that there are things that are "human-like" and things that are not.
 Likewise, mass murder and even cannibalism — all are human acts, done by humans, capable, by humans, illegal or legal, punished or unpunished.
 There is no one way to be human.
 For one is already a human.
 Whether an empath or a psychopath.

 Hitler himself was human, was he not?
 He wasn't an alien, a demon or a beast — some of us have his own type of blood, even.
 It all goes to show, how evil, insane, anti-social or "inhumane" we humans can be, and by "we" I also include myself, as much as I include any other human that has lived, that is living and that will ever live.
 It is morality that restraints us, as with the example of Gandhi.